Dental Care for Pets - Prevention Tips & Must-Have Products

 Can pets get cavities like humans?

-Yes, pets can develop cavities, though they are less common than humans due to differences in diet and oral bacteria.
+Yes, pets can develop cavities, though they are less common than in humans due to differences in diet and oral bacteria.
 Cavities in pets are typically caused by high-sugar diets or poor dental care.
 Regular brushing, dental-friendly diets, and professional cleanings can prevent cavities from forming.

 Are dental wipes effective for pet oral care?